jbosstools/jbosstools-arquillian/README.md

 See http://screencast.com/t/gUh1IjTBfnE

-TODO:
-- contribute an Arquillian preferences page to enable the user to choose which Arquillian version and artifacts to add

 2) New Arquillian JUnit Test Case wizard

 The wizard is currently based on the JUnit Test Case wizard, but adds the following to the created class: